milanlx/milanlx.github.io/_pages/project.md

   - A logistic regression model is implemented to identify key features and reference likelihood of the people that can be potentially persuaded for check-up.

 * *Reinforcement Learning*
   - implemented and evaluated a variety RL algorithm on Atari game: Space-Invaders-v0.
-A video demo can found [here](https://youtu.be/c9XbhBs1WDI?si=bis9Ly0eHjrh476C).
+A video demo can be found [here](https://youtu.be/c9XbhBs1WDI?si=bis9Ly0eHjrh476C).